• Skip to primary navigation

 Instructions

-• Remove the potatoes from the oven, and set them aside for 5 minutes to cool.
+• Peel the potatoes.
 Once the potatoes are cool enough to handle, scoop out the flesh into a large mixing bowl and discard the skin.
-Mash the potatoes with a hand masher or electric beater.

 Nutrition